IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-introduction-to-the-eukaryotic-cell/index.md

 <h2 style="color:#D32F2F">
-Relevant VCAA 2022 Study Design Dot Points:
+Relevant VCAA 2022-2026 Study Design Dot Points:
 </h2>

 <aside>
-<b>Unit 3 (Outcome 1): The relationship between nucleic acids and proteins</b>
+<b>Unit 3 (Area of Study 1): The relationship between nucleic acids and proteins</b>
 <ul>
 <li>
 <i>the role of rough endoplasmic reticulum, Golgi apparatus and associated vesicles in the export of proteins from a cell via the protein secretory pathway</i>